thislight/webart/README.md

 ## WARNING: Although supported dart 2, please do not use that
 Dart 2 has bad performance because of Strong Mode, it just like Dart 1's Checked Mode...
 Dart 2 is slower than Dart 1.24.3 ~60%.
-Use the version ends of `-dart1c` to use this library with Dart 1.
+Use the versiones end of `-dart1c` to use this library with Dart 1, such as `0.3.0-dart1c`

 ## Features
 - Web server (Thanks to [shelf](https://pub.dartlang.org/packages/shelf))